-The 2019 theme for MMH Week is #MakingOverMotherhood
+The 2019 theme for MMH Awareness Week is #MakingOverMotherhood

 The social media campaign had a reach of almost 10 million people last year and has grown each year.
 This campaign allows us to reach patients, families, and the general public with stigma-fighting messages.

-Images and posts addressed popular myths of motherhood and how they hurt women suffering from an MMH disorder and keep all moms judging themselves by unrealistic standards.
+Images and posts of photos using filters, posts with smiling children and perfectly clean houses impose on our mental health and keep all moms judging themselves by unrealistic standards.

 Last year we asked, and you delivered, on getting real about motherhood on social media by sharing photos and posts that show the real face of motherhood.
 We invite you to take the 5-day #RealMotherhood Challenge again this year by posting your #RealMotherhood images, which can be light-hearted or serious.

 Here are some photo ideas: Your sink overflowing with dirty dishes, the funny things in your purse or diaper bag, your wardrobe malfunctions, your tiger tracked stretch marked skin, or even a page of a journal detailing struggles during the postpartum period.

 Join us for the First Annual #WeSupportMoms Challenge.

 We encourage employers, business and others to publicly acknowledge and recognize that mothers need support in order to thrive, and publicly sharing on social media what new commitment your organization is making to mothers in 2019.

 Note: this Challenge must be something unique, not a normal part of your business model.
 For example, a skin care company cannot say "#WeSupportMoms by creating luxurious skin care products," and therapists for example, wouldn't say "#WeSupportMoms by providing women with therapy services on a sliding scale."